oleks/diku/exp/creeping-crud/README.md

 defined by IEEE-754, 2008.
 There is also breaking ties away from zero.

-A similar inconsistency leads to a range of inconsistencies between the printing of floating-point numbers in various programming environment.
+A similar inconsistency leads to a range of inconsistencies between the printing of floating-point numbers in various programming environments.
 (See Rick Regan. _Inconsistent Rounding of Printed Floating-Point Numbers_.
 Exploring Binary.
 2016-05-17.
 http://www.exploringbinary.com/inconsistent-rounding-of-printed-floating-point-numbers/.